Chris Hankinson

-Chris Hankinson (born 30 November 1993) is a professional rugby league footballer who plays as a for Leeds Rhinos in the Super League.
+Chris Hankinson (born 30 November 1993) is a professional rugby league footballer who plays as a for the Leeds Rhinos in the Super League.

 He has also played for Wigan Warriors, Toulouse Olympique and Salford Red Devils in the Super League, Leigh Centurions, Swinton Lions, London Broncos and Featherstone Rovers in the Championship, the Barrow Raiders in Championship 1 and League 1, and Swinton Lions and London Broncos in the Championship.
 Hankinson has spent time on loan from Wigan at Swinton in the Betfred Championship.
 He has also played for Cumbria.

 Background

 Hankinson was born in Wigan, Greater Manchester, England.

 He is a qualified electrician and personal trainer.

 Career

 Early career

 Hankinson played his junior at the Hindley ARLFC.
 He was in the junior systems of the Salford City Reds, but did not progress through to the first team.

 Leigh Centurions

 He left Salford to begin his professional career at the Leigh Centurions.
 He made his debut for Leigh in 2014.

 He was sent on loan by the Centurions to the Barrow Raiders, playing for the Cumbrian club throughout the 2015 Championship 1 season.

 Leigh sent him to the Barrow the following year, spending the entire 2016 League 1 season in Cumbria.